 All current, and most former, quadrangle maps are available for download from the USGS Map Locator and Downloader as geoPDFs.
 Historical topographic maps are available from the USGS Historical Topographic Map Explorer.

-Detailed information about print copies of USGS topos in SRC are on the main map collection page.
-Generally speaking, MIL holds all California USGS topographic maps.
+Detailed information about print copies of USGS topos in the collection are on the main map collection page.
+Generally speaking, the Library holds all California USGS topographic maps.
 All editions and all scales.